 I wanted to introduce you to Jayden and Arabella.
-Their story is my contribution to the Saint’s Grove paranormal book series coming out the whole month of October – 12 books, 12 authors, all stories centered in the town of Saint’s Grove.
+Their story is my contribution to the Saint’s Grove paranormal book series – 12 books, 12 authors, all stories centered in the town of Saint’s Grove.

 Centuries ago, she was a princess and he a knight.
 Their forbidden love was torn apart by circumstances of the times, and her brutal death…